Have you ever wanted to:

 Visual Cut by Millet Software comes with a free license for DataLink Viewer.
 With this combination of tools you get several RPT management features.
 The main one is a new “expression inspector” feature.

 This allows you to scan the objects in one or multiple reports, including their subreports.
 The inspector will then load all of the report objects into a grid.
 The list of objects includes all types of expressions (formulas, SQL expressions, selection formulas, condition formulas).
-The grid will also include database fields and text objects in those target reports.
+The grid will includes database fields, database tables, data connections, selection formulas, subreport links, page and printer settings, text objects and parameters, in those target reports and all their subreports.

 The grid allows you to group, sort and search the results.
 You can also mass-update text, SQL expressions, formulas, and property expressions through find & replace operations followed by saving all the updated reports to a new folder.
 You can even export the grid to Excel where you can use Excel logic to generate completely new formulas.
 These updated expressions and new formulas can be re-imported to create updated versions of the original reports.
 A slightly different method can be used to mass update the database connection information for a group of reports.